-Keith Rohman has worked as an investigator in both the public and private sectors for more than 30 years.
-As president of PII, he has been involved in many high-profile cases, including litigation related to the torture of prisoners at Abu Ghraib; allegations of shootings of Iraqis by Blackwater, Inc.; the enslavement of dozens of Thai workers in an El Monte, California, sweatshop; and the trial against Los Angeles police officers accused of beating Rodney King.
-Rohman has also conducted investigations in death penalty cases in California, Utah, Alaska, Arizona, and Washington.
-His investigations have taken him throughout the United States, as well as to Mexico, Germany, Jordan, South Africa, and Turkey.
+Keith Rohman has been an investigator in the public and private sectors for more than 30 years.
+As president and founder of PII, Rohman investigated many high-profile cases, including litigation related to the torture of prisoners at Abu Ghraib; allegations of shootings of Iraqis by Blackwater, Inc.; the enslavement of dozens of Thai workers in an El Monte, California, sweatshop; and the trial against Los Angeles police officers accused of beating Rodney King.
+Rohman has conducted defense investigations in death penalty cases in California, Utah, Alaska, Arizona, and Washington.
+His work has taken him throughout the United States, as well as to Mexico, Germany, Jordan, South Africa, and Turkey.

 The City of Los Angeles retained Rohman to serve as the executive director of its Office of Discrimination Investigation, which conducted more than 300 employment discrimination investigations, and provided recommendations to the City Council on restructuring how the City handled these matters.
 These recommendations led to the establishment of a new City agency to oversee this work.

 In addition, Rohman has served as an expert witness and testified in court proceedings on investigative issues, both in civil and criminal cases.